 5- Place the tomato slices on the onion.

-6- Place the eggplants like this.
+6- Place the eggplant layer.

 7- Place half of the rice on the eggplants.